jonsterling/math/_lectures/categorical-foundations.md

 $h:\InvImg{f}v \to v$ together with an isomorphism $\phi : \InvImg{f}v\cong x$ such that $P(\phi^{-1};h) = f$.

-By unrolling definitions, it is not difficult to see that the displayed category
+By unrolling definitions, it is not difficult to see that the displayed category $P_\bullet$ is a fibration in our sense if and only if the functor
-$P_\bullet$ is a fibration in our sense if and only if the functor $P:E\to B$ was a fibration in Street's sense.
+$P:E\to B$ was a fibration in Street's sense.
+Moreover, it can be seen that the Grothendieck construction yields a *Grothendieck* fibration
+$\TotCat{P_\bullet}\to B$; hence we have introduced by accident a convenient destription of the *strictification* of Street fibrations into equivalent Grothendieck fibrations.

 ### Iteration and pushforward